dipy/dipy/doc/reconstruction_models_list.rst

         <td class='red'>No</td>
         <td class='red'>No</td>
         <td class='green'>Yes</td>
-        <td>515 diffusion encodings (acceleration in subsequent studies with ~100 diffusion encoding directions in half sphere of the q-space with b-values = 1000, 2000, 3000s/mm2)</td>
+        <td>515 diffusion encodings, b-values from 12,000 to 18,000 s/mm^2.
+Acceleration in subsequent studies with ~100 diffusion encoding directions in half sphere of the q-space with b-values = 1000, 2000, 3000s/mm2)</td>
         <td>
             <a href='https://doi.org/10.1016/j.neuroimage.2008.03.036'>Wedeen 2008</a>,
             <a href='https://doi.org/10.1016/j.neuroimage.2013.05.057'>Sotiropoulos 2013</a>